DavidGCX/CS246-A5/Directory/design.md

 Answer:
 We notice that spell effects, ritual effects, and minions’ activated abilities are similar.
-To maximize code reuse and minimize code duplication we have superclasses HasAbilityNoTarget/TargetMinion/TargetRitual such that could be inherited to provide the abstract useAbility() method for all three types of cards to override and use.
+To maximize code reuse and minimize code duplication we have superclasses HasAbilityNoTarget/Target/TargetRitual that could be inherited to provide the abstract useAbility() method for all three types of cards to override and use.